prateek041/DevOps-90days/resources/Kubernetes/Day-1-Kubernetes-concepts(Civo)/labels-and-selectors.md

 - The above command will add the label to the object pod.

 Couldnt understand what was ahead, will look for other resources, or maybe things will be explained better later on !

+I think it is something like CSS selectors, that select the objects with the label they are assigned to.